-- understanding technical issues that may affect analysis
+- Understanding technical issues that may affect analysis

-- the concept and metrics of recency and apply these concepts to the Visitor Value Model
+- Applying to the Visitor Value Model

 Digital Analytics Association Members qualify for a special member rate of $640 CAD.
 Enter the associated coupon code from the membership section of the Digital Analytics Association website to receive this discount.

-Prior to 4pm PST on the start date of the course, an email will be sent to all registered students containing instructions on how to access the online Learning Management System.
+Prior to 4pm PST on the start date of the course, an email will be sent to all registered participants containing instructions on how to access the online course.